 Pain or burning sensation is experienced in almost all the minor or severe cases of brachial injury.
-It can be controlled by following:
+It can be controlled by the following:

-Drugs mainly nerve membrane stabilizers
+- Drugs mainly nerve membrane stabilizers

-Anticonvulsant and antidepressant medications
+- Anticonvulsant and antidepressant medications

-Transcutaneous electrical nerve stimulation (TENS) device delivers electrical impulses to the nearby nerve pathways to provide relief from pain.
+- Transcutaneous electrical nerve stimulation (TENS) device delivers electrical impulses to the nearby nerve pathways to provide relief from pain.

 Types of surgery for Brachial plexus injury:

 class of nerves from other body structures.
 The procedure is like uniting a section of new nerves

 Rehabilitation after surgical intervention:

 and the type of treatment provided.
-It minimises risks and reduces recovery time after surgery.
+It minimizes risks and reduces recovery time after surgery.
 It

 - Physical therapy and occupational therapy

-Stretching to improve and maintain the range of motion.
+- Stretching to improve and maintain the range of motion.
 It also increases the blood